 Help your audience break out of autopilot by engaging with them during your presentation.
 Create a dialogue between you and your audience by asking questions, using anecdotes, or opening it up to stories and feedback.

 Visual aids can say more and make a bigger impact than words alone.
 Include pictures, diagrams, video clips, and animations to make key points stick.
+You can also include webcam recordings to keep your audience engaged and connected to your message.

 Presentations should be viewed with as much scrutiny as a social media post or any other external communication.
 Be sure to keep your presentation on-brand so it’s instantly recognizable to your audience.
 Your presentation might be the first impression you make, so set the tone by adhering to your brand guidelines.
 With Animoto’s Saved Brand feature, you just need to save your font, brand colors, and logo once then you can instantly apply them to all future videos.